balasaravanank/JAVA_DS_Module-6/EX3-Write a program to count the number of digits in an integer.md

 To write a C program to implement Tower of Hanoi

 ## Algorithm

-1.Read the input number Take an integer num from the user.
+1. Read the input number Take an integer num from the user.
-2.Convert the number to a non-negative value Use Math.abs(num) and store it in n to handle negative numbers.
+2. Convert the number to a non-negative value Use Math.abs(num) and store it in n to handle negative numbers.
-3.Check if the number is zero If n == 0, set digit count to 1 (since zero has one digit).
+3. Check if the number is zero If n == 0, set digit count to 1 (since zero has one digit).
-4.Count digits for non-zero numbers Repeatedly divide n by 10 and increment the counter until n becomes 0.
+4. Count digits for non-zero numbers Repeatedly divide n by 10 and increment the counter until n becomes 0.
-5.Display the digit count Output the total number of digits.
+5. Display the digit count Output the total number of digits.

 ## Program:
 ```java